annabham/check-redirects/README.md

 # check-redirects
 Very simple script to check redirects from www to non-www and ssl to non-ssl and vice versa

-Usage:  run the script and then enter in the domain when prompted
+Usage:  run the script and then enter in the base domain when prompted

 Example: